chrisgleissner/spring-batch-rest/README.md

   "detail": "Failed to start job 'foo' with JobConfig(name=foo, properties={foo=baz10}, asynchronous=false).
 Reason: No job configuration with the name [foo] was registered"
 }
 ```

+## Configuration

+The default behaviour of the REST API can be tweaked via several Spring properties which can be placed in `application.properties`.

+### Job Execution Caching

+`com.github.chrisgleissner.springbatchrest.maxNumberOfExecutionsPerJob` (default: 100)

+For performance reasons, `/jobExecutions` queries are performed against an in-memory cache of recent
+job executions.
+If the `limitPerJob` request parameter is larger than `100`, this cache is bypassed and the
+Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.

+### Job Restart

+`com.github.chrisgleissner.springbatchrest.addUniqueJobParameter` (default: true)

+Spring Batch prevents mutiple invocations of a job unless you use different properties (aka job parameters) each time.
+To bypass this, a unique property (ie. a random UUID) is added to each job invocation.

 ## Job Property Overrides